Teradata/stacki/common/src/foundation/python/UpdatingPython.md

 make install-rpm
 ```

-Transfer the newly built rpm to S3
+Transfer the newly built rpm to S3:

+`s3cmd put foundation-python-3*rpm s3://teradata-stacki/3rdparty/`

 ## Build the initrd python packages for the new foundation python

 On the same system sles11 system, using the new foundation-python, we'll use pip to fetch and prepare our python packages and their dependencies.

-> note, the system will have the older version of spython installed - make sure to specify full path to new one
+> note, the system may have the older version of spython installed - make sure to specify full path to new one

 ```
-PKGS=Jinja2 Flask MarkupSafe PyMySQL Werkzeug PyYAML certifi chardet Click idna itsdangerous requests setuptools six urllib3

 mkdir -p /tmp/initrd/opt/stack/

+PKGS="Jinja2 Flask MarkupSafe PyMySQL Werkzeug PyYAML certifi chardet Click idna itsdangerous requests setuptools six urllib3 jsoncomment"
 /opt/stack/bin/pip3.8 install --ignore-installed --install-option="--prefix=/tmp/initrd/opt/stack" $PKGS

+echo $? # to see if it failed

 cd /tmp/initrd
 tar -cvzf foundation-python-packages.tar.gz opt/